 If you are convicted, it means that you were found guilty of a crime and you either received a sentence or discharge.
 You might be required to serve time behind bars, pay fines, serve a conditional sentence with community service or a suspended sentence with probation.
-These kinds of convictions will remain on your record for life, unless your record suspension or pardon application is successful.
+These kinds of convictions will remain on your record for life unless your record suspension or pardon application is successful.

 A non-conviction with a finding of guilt includes instances where the person is found guilty or pleads guilty.
 They might receive a conditional or absolute charge but this is not a criminal conviction.
 Those who receive an absolute or conditional charge are not able to apply for a pardon.
 That said, as per the Criminal Records Act, conditional charges are to be sealed after three years and absolute charges are to be sealed after one year.
-That said, basic criminal checks will reveal that the person received a discharge.
+That said, basic criminal record checks will reveal that the person received a discharge.

 There are also cases where the person is not convicted and there was no finding of guilt.
-Being subject to investigation for a number of reasons can result in certain information appearing on police record checks.
+Being subject to investigation for a number of reasons can result in certain information appearing on criminal record checks.
 Some examples include mental health apprehension, police surveillance, acquittals, charges withdrawn, or a stay of proceedings.

 Another important point to consider is the difference between youth and adult records.
 The age of the offender is of great significance in Canada and this will determine how it will affect your future.
-When a minor commits a crime, the record of this offense will be sealed after the necessary waiting period.
+When a minor commits a crime, the record of this offence will be sealed after the necessary waiting period.
 Provided there are no further indiscretions.
 Once the record is sealed, there is no need for a pardon.
-If the person commits a crime as a minor and again as an adult, before the youth record is sealed, a pardon will be needed for both offenses.
+If the person commits a crime as a minor and again as an adult, before the youth record is sealed, a pardon will be needed for both offences.

 Simply put, a Canadian criminal record usually lasts until you are at least 80 years old.
 Youth records are subject to some other terms and they are sealed after a set waiting period.
 Of course, if you receive a pardon, you will not need to worry about your criminal record coming up whenever you want to move forward with your life.
 Call Federal Pardon Waiver Services at 1 (800) 543-2137 for professional pardon application assistance today.Social tagging: how long do criminal records last